-A first draft of the Plan is now available although it has not yet been formally published for consultations.
+The first draft of the Saltash NDP has now been formally published for consultations.

-This document represents the first complete draft of a Neighbourhood Development Plan prepared by a Steering Group working for and on behalf of Saltash .
-Watch out for announcements about the consultation process.
+This document has been prepared by a community Steering Group working for and on behalf of Saltash Town Council, based on the feedback from extensive community engagement.

 You can see it here: SALTASH NEIGHBOURHOOD DEVELOPMENT PLAN

 A summary leaflet can be downloaded here: SUMMARY LEAFLET

 [We have received information that some browsers post a security warning when the above links are used.
 We are working to resolve the problem.
 In the meantime, if you send your email address to us at firstname.lastname@example.org we can send you .pdf copies of the Plan, Summary and Comments Forms.]

 If you wish to comment on the Saltash NDP then you can use either the online form, or you can download a copy, complete it by hand, and send it to the Town Council by post or the collection boxes at the Guildhall or the Saltash Library:

 If you wish to download a form, complete and scan it and send it by email, the address to send it to is: email@example.com

 Drop in events where you can find out more about the draft Neighbourhood Plan have been arranged for the following dates, places and times.